Real Life in Star Trek, The Conscience Of The King

 Which is all to say that, if you spot a ninety-plus year old overweight actor with a bad fake tan and implausible hair trying to perform Shakespeare in 2040, just arrest Ivanka on sight before she steals your phaser, and save everybody the hassle.

-On a completely unrelated note, a quick background walk-on with no lines is the last scene filmed with Janice Rand (she’ll make another appearence next time, filmed earlier) until Star Trek: The Motion Picture, more than a decade later, a shame, because an ambitious and talented young woman sets these early episodes apart from a lot of other science-fiction, and her departure leads to a never-ending stream of nobodies, instead, quite a downgrade from the original concept of have Rand as one of the lead characters.
+On a completely unrelated note, a quick background walk-on with no lines is the last scene filmed with Janice Rand (she’ll make another appearence next time, filmed earlier) until Star Trek: The Motion Picture, more than a decade later, a shame, because an ambitious and talented young woman sets these early episodes apart from a lot of other science-fiction, and her departure leads to a never-ending stream of nobodies, instead, quite a downgrade from the original concept—evident from publicity photographs—of having Rand as one of the lead characters.
 Compounding that is that we’ve heard reasons ranging from writers seeing Kirk as more of a ladies’ man who was being hamstrung in his attachment to wanting more money for additional members of the cast to Whitney fighting off a sexual assault by a network executive to her alcoholism.
 All of these are entirely plausible and none of them make the production team look good, unfortunately.

 Everything in this episode that isn’t the murder plot is history and culture, so we might be here for a while, as you can probably guess by how long the preceding breakdown has already been.